William Scurry: Later life

-Following the armistice, Scurry returned to Australia in 1919 and he became engaged to Doris Barry, an Army nurse he had met while in France.
-The couple were married in 1920 and later had four children.
-He returned to his father's firm, however, in 1923 as his vision failed he was forced to give up working as an architectural modeller.
-He subsequently moved to Silvan where he became an orchardist before his injury forced him to give up this work also.
+Following the Armistice, Scurry returned to Australia in 1919 and became engaged to Doris Barry, an Army nurse he had met in France.
+They were married in 1920 and had four children.
+He had to give up working as an architectural modeller as his vision failed, and returned to his father's firm in 1923.
+He subsequently moved to Silvan where he became an orchardist, but his injury forced him to give up this work also.

-During the Second World War, Scurry re-enlisted in the Army on 5 September 1940 and served with the 17th Garrison Battalion with the rank of captain, before later taking up the post of commandant of the Tatura Internment Camp, then with the rank of major.
-He was discharged on 8 October 1945 and retired to Croydon, where he died on 28 December 1963 of a coronary occlusion.
-He was later interred at Lilydale cemetery.
+During the Second World War, Scurry re-enlisted in the Army on 5 September 1940 and served with the 17th Garrison Battalion with the rank of captain, later becoming commandant of the Tatura Internment Camp with the rank of major.
+He was discharged on 8 October 1945 and retired to Croydon, where he died on 28 December 1963 of a coronary occlusion, and was interred at Lilydale cemetery.